cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/11-stream.md

   - Standard Output Stream (`std::cout`), is an instance of `std::ostream`.
   - String Output Stream (`std::ostringstream`) is a derived class of `std::ostream`.
   - File Output Stream (`sd::ofstream`) is a derived class of `std::ostream`.

+//STUB - Can fill elaborated notes, similar to the above section

 <br>